 Cookie Policy

-Version 1.0 • Effective May 21, 2026
+Version 1.2 • Effective June 5, 2026

-This Cookie Policy explains how Traceage uses cookies and similar technologies to recognise you when you visit our website and use the Traceage Cloud platform, and the choices you have.
+This Cookie Policy explains how Traceage uses cookies and similar technologies to recognise you when you visit our website and use the Traceage platform, and the choices you have.
 It should be read alongside our Privacy Policy.

 What Are Cookies